SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started.md

 In the course of this tutorial, we will create two independent applications, also referred to as micro apps, the *Products App* and the *Customers App*, each providing two microfrontends.
 We will also create a host app to integrate the two micro apps.

 - **Host App**\
   Provides the top-level integration container for microfrontends.
-It is the web app which the user loads into his browser that provides the main application shell, defining areas to embed microfrontends.
+It is the web app which the user loads into the browser that provides the main application shell, defining areas to embed microfrontends.

 - **Products App**\
   Provides the *ProductList Microfrontend* and *Product Microfrontend*, so that we can view our products.